LedaKatopodi/library-of-cheatsheets/Tools/README.md

 The ggsashimi cheatsheet was built under the following constraints/assumptions:

 * The ggsashimi source code is located in the home folder, under `~/ggsashimi.py`.
 The user can adjust accordingly (line 22).
-* For the purposes of this cheatsheet demonstration, the wrapper script contains example code for plotting the splicing events on the PIANP gene (hg38).
-The coordinates for the example gene are specified by the `-c` argument when running ggsashimi; the output name is specified by the `--out-prefix` argument.
-The user can adjust accordingly (lines 22 and 23, respectively).
 * For the purposes of this cheatsheet demonstration, the wrapper script assumes 2 groups, thus generates a palette of 2 colors.
 The user can adjust accordingly (line 20).
 (Note to self: although automatic generation of the color palette goes beyond the scope of this cheatsheet, it would be a nice automation.)

 That being said, the example provided in this cheatsheet can be run as: